rajulubheem/thrivix/README.md

 4. Enable Redis for better performance
 5. Configure nginx for reverse proxy

+## 🚧 Roadmap

+### In Development
+- **AWS Bedrock Integration** - Support for Claude and other Bedrock models
+- **AgentCore Support** - Integration with AgentCore framework
+- More agent specializations
+- Improved error handling

 ## 🤝 Contributing

 Contributions welcome!
 Areas to improve: